mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 She responded saying that the doctrine was marriage between a man and a woman.
 I asked her what her thoughts were if God said from the very beginning that marriage should be between a man and a man and a woman and a woman.
 It took a few times for her to understand that this was a hypothetical situation because she kept saying that doctrine didn’t change and that such a thing wouldn’t happen.

 "I know that doctrine doesn't change and that you think it's doctrine that marriage is between a man and a woman, but this kind of hypothetical situation for you is my reality,” I said.
 “I don't think marriage is mechanical.
 It's not simply just the ritual of an XX-chromosome being and an XY-chromosome being.
 Emotions and feelings are involved too.
 I don't see guys and girls blindly marrying each other.
-That'd be the quickest way to expedite the process of exaltation."
+That would expedite the process of exaltation."

 She and I talked for about an hour.
 "You're grown up, and I can't make decisions for you," she said.
 "Sometimes some of the things you and Nozomu and Shari do I wouldn't do, but I will be your cheerleader.
 I want what's best for you.
 I’m most impressed that you still have a testimony of the gospel."